alphagov/government-service-design-manual/service-manual/user-centered-design/index.md

     url: /service-manual
 ---

 People come to GOV.UK with specific needs.
 Anything that gets between our users and meeting those needs should be stripped away.
-The design of GOV.UK reflects this, existing primarily as a way of delivering the right content and services to our users.
+The design of GOV.UK reflects this, existing primarily as a way of providing the right content and services to our users.
 Find out here how we approach this challenge.

 <ul class="link-list">
   <li><a href="/service-manual/user-centered-design/user-centered-design-alpha-beta">User-centred design in alpha and beta</a> Combining design and research to create user focussed services</li>